 Pneumonia caused by the bacterium pneumococcus is clinically very severe.
 The pneumococcus is present in the bodies of my healthy persons but is normally kept under control.
 If the body becomes weak because of sickness, cold, surgery or exhaustion, the pneumococci can quickly upset the body’s defense and cause pneumonia.

 Mycoplasmal pneumonia caused by mycoplasma pneumoniae usually afflicts younger people in the age group of 15-20 years.
 Once afflicted, the body can produce immunity to the organism.
 The mycoplasma pneumoniae grow on the mucous membrane that lines most of the internal lung structures.
 The bacteria can produce an oxidizing agent that might be responsible for some cell damage.
 The orgasm inflames the bronchi and alveoli (air sacs).

 Pneumonia is called after the internal body organs it affects.
 Lobar pneumonia affects one or more lobes of the lung.
 Lobar and Double pneumonia in both lungs.
 Bronchopneumonia affects the bronchi and bronchioles, the tubes leading to the lungs.

 It is a serious disease that should be treated by a doctor.
 The patient should get plenty of rest, fluids, and fresh air.
 He should avoid crowds and contact with other people.
-Penicillin’s are the preferred drugs for the treatment of pneumonia.
+Penicillin’s are the preferred drugs for the treatment of it.